 Related tour: Puebla mole poblano cooking class and market tour

-This colourful artisan market is one of the best places to visit in Puebla to shop for affordable souvenirs, or just browse and soak up the atmosphere.
+This colourful artisan market is one of the best places to visit in Puebla to shop for affordable souvenirs or browse and soak up the atmosphere.
+Interestingly, the name El Parian is not Spanish but a Filipino word adopted during Spanish colonial rule.

 Just across the road from Parian Market is the Artist’s Quarter.